-Genetic structure of Hawaiian C. elegans
+3.4 | Genetic structure of Hawaiian Caenorhabditis elegans

-We examined the genetic structure among the 163 Hawaiian isotypes using principal components analysis (PCA) (Price et al., 2006).
+We examined the genetic structure among the 163 Hawaiian isotypes using PCA (Price et al., 2006).
 We found six significant principal components (PCs) that together explain 21% of the genetic variation within the Hawaiian isotypes.
-We then applied hierarchical clustering to these axes of variation and subdivided the Hawaiian sample into seven genetically distinct groups (Figure 4, Supplemental Figures 11, 12).
-To explore whether these genetic groups were associated with geography, we plotted isotype sampling coordinates onto a map of Hawaii and colored them by their genetic group assignments (Figure 4).
+We then applied hierarchical clustering to these axes of variation and subdivided the Hawaiian sample into seven genetically distinct groups (Figure 4, Figures S14 and S15).
+To explore whether these genetic groups were associated with geography, we plotted isotype sampling coordinates onto a map of Hawaii and coloured them by their genetic group assignments (Figure 4c).
 We found that some genetic groups were widely distributed across the islands, and others were restricted to individual sampling locations.
-For example, the orange group consisted of 42 isotypes, respectively, and were each sampled exclusively from Manuka State Wayside Park located on the south side of the Big Island.
-We next tested whether the PCs were correlated with either spatial coordinates or continuous environmental parameters.
-We found that the PC1, which explained 5.7% of the total genetic variation, was significantly correlated with both longitude and latitude, suggesting that genetic variation is at least partially associated with geography (Supplemental Figure 13).
+For example, the orange group consisted of 42 isotypes that were sampled from all five islands.
+By contrast, the red and black groups consisted of six and 17 isotypes, respectively, and each were sampled exclusively from Manuka State Wayside Park located on the south side of the Big Island.
+We examined the distributions of environmental parameter values for each of the genetic groups and found clear differences among groups, suggesting that the groups could be adapted to specific niches across the islands (Figure 5).
+We next tested whether the PCs were correlated with either spatial coordinates, continuous environmental parameters, or the age of the islands.
+We found that the major axis of genetic variation, PC1, explained 5.7% of the total genetic variation and was significantly correlated with age of the islands, longitude, and latitude (Figure 6).
+The correlations of PC1 with island age and geography are consistent with the expectations of the progression rule, lending support to the theory that C. elegans could be a native Hawaiian species.
 We also detected significant correlations between other axes of genetic variation and continuous environmental parameters.
 For example, PC3 is positively correlated with altitude and negatively correlated with various measures of temperature at isotype sampling sites.
 Moreover, PC4 is positively associated with measures of moisture at isotype sampling sites.
 Together, these data suggest that genetic variation among the Hawaiian isotypes could be partially explained by local adaptation to environmental conditions at sampling locations, although these correlations might also be caused by neutral processes.
-The purple group offers another compelling indication that local adaptation contributes to the genetic variation we observe on the Hawaiian Islands.
-It comprises 34 isotypes that were sampled from two locations separated by over 500 km, the first on Kauai (15 isotypes) and the other on the Big Island (17 isotypes) (Figure 4).
-Despite the extreme distance separating these sampling locations, they have similar environments with respect to elevation, temperature, and moisture (Supplemental Figure 14).
+The purple group offers another compelling indication that local adaptation contributes to the genetic variation that we observe on the Hawaiian Islands.
+It comprises 34 isotypes that were sampled from two locations separated by over 500 km. the first on Kauai (15 isotypes) and the other on the Big Island (17 isotypes) (Figure 4).
+Despite the extreme distance separating these sampling locations, they have similar environments with respect to elevation, temperature, and moisture (Figure 5).
 Moreover, both locations contain high-elevation, native 'Ohi'a and Koa mesic forest habitats, further suggesting that individuals within this genetic group might have been selected in this type of environment.